ANNOUNCEMENTS

 English to Maasai (ESA)

 Language pairs highlighted in green have development or training sets available from previous versions of the shared task (see below).
-All language pairs except for Czech–German and English–Czech will also be provided with a reference translation.
+All language pairs except for English-Maasai and English–Italian will also be provided with a reference translation.

 TRAINING AND DEVELOPMENT SETS